ZhijianZhou01/bioaider_mutation/README.md

 bioaider_mutation -i seq.fas -m single -d nt
 ```

-Note: sequences used for mutation analysis need to be aligned in advance, and BioAider_mutation does not provide functions for multiple sequence alignment.
+**Note:** sequences used for mutation analysis need to be aligned in advance, and bioaider_mutation does not provide functions for multiple sequence alignment.

 ### 2. Citation
 Zhi-Jian Zhou, Ye Qiu, Ying Pu, Xun Huang, Xing-Yi Ge*.
 BioAider: An efficient tool for viral genome analysis and its application in tracing SARS-CoV-2 transmission.
 Sustainable Cities and Society.
 2020.
 DIO: 10.1016/j.scs.2020.102466.